dictionary-african-christian-biography/dictionary-african-christian-biography.github.io/_pages/01.stories/04.non-bio-indexes/potential-subjects/potential-subjects.md

   - pt
   - sw
 ---
-The following indexes contain the {{site.t[page.lang].potential-subjects}} of potential DACB subjects, both Africans and missionaries, listed here for reference, to inform and encourage future research.
+The following indexes contain potential DACB subjects, both Africans and missionaries, listed here for reference, to inform and encourage future research.

 **How to use these pages:**